vbeffara/web/pictures.rst

 Pictures
 ========

 Here are some pictures I produced of various random two-dimensional objects.
 In each case there is a small preview, and the full-resolution image itself is linked in case you would like to download it (some of the files can be quite large!).
-There is a discussion about some of the simulations themselves on `this page <simulations>`__, and if I get the motivation someday I might set up separate pages for each model.
+There is a discussion about some of the simulations themselves on :doc:`this page <simulations>` and if I get the motivation someday I might set up separate pages for each model.

-**“Terms of use:”** You can use any one of the images on this page in any way you see fit; just let me know when you do so.
+**"Terms of use:"** You can use any one of the images on this page in any way you see fit; just let me know when you do so.

 One last thing: If you need pictures with a higher definition (or